A year ago today, the House of Representatives voted to impeach President Trump on charges of abuse of power and obstruction of Congress.

 COVID-19 didn’t lay America low; it simply revealed what had long been forsaken.
 As the crisis unfolded, with another American dying every minute of every day, a country that once turned out fighter planes by the hour could not manage to produce the paper masks or cotton swabs essential for tracking the disease.
 The nation that defeated smallpox and polio, and led the world for generations in medical innovation and discovery, was reduced to a laughing stock as a buffoon of a president advocated the use of household disinfectants as a treatment for a disease that intellectually he could not begin to understand.

-This is the news that the Orange Hate-Monkey doesn’t want anyone to notice right now.
+This is the news that President Trump doesn’t want anyone to notice right now.
 This is what has his rapidly thinning hair on fire.

 The Bureau of Economic Analysis released second quarter gross domestic product data today.
 The number shows how much the economy has grown in a given quarter.
 And in the second quarter, the BEA says, the American economy grew at an annualized rate of…wait for it…negative 32.9%.